livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/_index.md

 To index the metadata the plugin must support the mediaIndex and on the metadata in the mediaType the index must be enabled.

 ###### Enable mediaIndex on metadata plugin
-To enable the indexing for the MediaLibrary in a plugin you have to add the `mediaIndex` config.
+To enable the indexing for the Media Library in a plugin you have to add the `mediaIndex` config.

 ```js
   mediaIndex: {